aica-technology/docker-images/toolkits/README.md

 More specifically, we offer images for:

 - Run- and build-time CUDA tools
-- Common Machine Learning (ML) libraries with (Nvidia) GPU or CPU-only support
+- Common Machine Learning (ML) libraries with (NVIDIA) GPU or CPU-only support

-We also offer specialized images for Nvidia's Jetson machines, which often require customized builds for Nvidia Jetson's kernel.
+We also offer specialized images for NVIDIA's Jetson machines, which often require customized builds for NVIDIA Jetson's kernel.

 ## Current AICA registry images